List of Downton Abbey characters: Matthew Crawley

-Matthew Reginald Crawley (played by Dan Stevens) (1885–1921) was a middle-class distant cousin of the Crawleys who became the heir to the estate in the first episode and soon after moves to Downton.
+Matthew Reginald Crawley (played by Dan Stevens) (1885–1921) was a middle-class distant cousin of the Crawleys who became the heir to the estate in the first episode after Patrick Crawley is ascertained to have died in the Titanic and soon after moves to Downton.
 A lawyer by profession, specialising in industrial law and working in a partnership at Ripon, Matthew found it difficult to reconcile the traditionalist, aristocratic lifestyle of Downton with his middle-class upbringing at Manchester, but he was eventually accepted into the family and became something of a surrogate son to Lord Grantham.
-Matthew and Mary fell in love, but Cora's brief pregnancy & the outbreak of the First World War separated them, and Matthew was engaged to Lavinia Swire.
+Matthew and Mary fell in love, but Cora's brief pregnancy and the outbreak of the First World War separated them, and Matthew was subsequently engaged to Lavinia Swire.
 Matthew was paralysed from the waist down while serving in the war, but, after a miraculous recovery and difficulty moving past Lavinia's death from Spanish flu, he and Mary wed in 1920.
 After a financial scare caused by the market collapse of the Grand Trunk Railway stocks (into which Robert had invested Cora's fortune), Matthew became a co-owner of the estate, and began working on plans to modernise it with the new land agent, his brother-in-law Tom Branson.
-In September 1921, Mary gave birth to their son, George, but Matthew is killed in a car crash while driving home from the hospital.
+In September 1921, Mary gave birth to their son, George, but Matthew was killed in a car crash while driving home from the hospital.
 Following his death, his son, George, becomes the heir to the earldom, and a letter is found that serves as a will for Mary to inherit Matthew's share of Downton.

-Matthew dies because the actor chose to leave the series.
-Julian Fellowes wanted to have Matthew die in series four, but the actor wanted to leave sooner.
+Matthew death was partially brought on by Dan Stevens' decision to exit the programme.
+Julian Fellowes initially planned to have Matthew die in series four, but Stevens did not choose to renew his contract after series three.
 A Huffington Post poll revealed that 85% of the respondents expressed dislike of Matthew's death.
 Maureen Ryan of the Huffington Post stated that she believed Matthew's death was beneficial to the story as his storylines had grown repetitive.